pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/step7.md

 }
 ```

-To calculate a device’s position, use the following request:
+To calculate a device’s position, we use the following request:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d "{\"site_id\": \"1\",\"udis\": [\"00001\", \"00002\"]}" http://localhost:8080/v1/beacons/calculate_position
 ```

-As a result, you should get the following coordinates:
+As a result, we should get the following coordinates:

 ``json
 {"type":"Point","coordinates":[1,2]}